parthsparmar/online-auction-system/README.md

     - MySQL database
     - Apache server

-## How to start with project ? ##
+  ## How to start with project? ##
+  **Development**
+  For development purpose, you need to work with two components: frontend and backend.
+Both are separate and independent.
+  For more details about how to work with each component, visit to that parituclar project.

+  **Project execution**
-For development purpose, you need to install `node.js` in your system.
-After that go to this project directory and use following commands:
+  For frontend you need to make production build.
+After that upload that build and the backend to your server.
-  - `npm i -g yarn grunt`
-  - `yarn`

-**To build project:**
-  - `grunt`

-**To run in browser:**
-Before you do so, you need to set your machine's IP address in `package.json` file, under `serverHost`.
-This will be automated soon but till that you need to do manually.
-After than execute following:
-  - `grunt serve`

-**For production build:**
-  - `grunt build`

-To run production build in browser:
-  - `grunt serve --directory dist`
+  Before running project, you need to do setup.
+For that visit `<project>/setup/` and follow instructions.